ITTMarconi/retescuolevallagarina-teo-perini/README.md

 You probably forgot another instance running, check and retry

 > You can use `sudo lsof -i :25565` to find processes using the port

-OR

-If you are running the server docker container you need to set SERVER_IP to "localhost" and then do a backflip

 #### Images don't render when connected to App in LAN